sanderkooger/Monorepo-AI-Powered/packages/epic-postinstall/docs/technical.md

 2.  **`.gitignore` Entry**: Ensures that the `.epic-postinstall-state.json` file is added to the project's `.gitignore` to prevent it from being committed.
 3.  **PATH Environment Variable**: Adds `~/.local/bin` to the system's PATH environment variable for various shells (`bash`, `zsh`, `sh`, `fish`, `nushell`, `elvish`) using `shellUpdater`.
 This ensures that installed binaries are discoverable.
 4.  **ASDF Installation**:
-    *   Checks if ASDF is configured in `epicpostinstall.config.ts`.
+    *   Ensures `asdf` is installed.
+If `asdf` is not explicitly configured in `epicpostinstall.config.ts`, it defaults to version `0.18.0`.
     *   Verifies if ASDF is already installed and at the correct version.
-    *   If not installed or version mismatch, it triggers the installation of ASDF itself using `handleGitBinaryInstallation`.
+    *   If not installed or version mismatch, it triggers the installation or update of ASDF itself using `handleGitBinaryInstallation`.
     *   Applies necessary ASDF shell initializations (shims, completions) via `shellUpdater`.
+5.  **Direnv Installation**:
+    *   Ensures `direnv` is installed.
+If `direnv` is not explicitly configured in `epicpostinstall.config.ts`, it defaults to version `2.36.0`.
+    *   Verifies if `direnv` is already installed and at the correct version.
+    *   If not installed or version mismatch, it triggers the installation or update of `direnv` itself using `handleGitBinaryInstallation`.
+    *   Applies necessary `direnv` shell initializations (hooks) via `shellUpdater`.
 5.  **Git Binary Installation**:
     *   Iterates through each `gitBinary` defined in the configuration.
     *   For each binary, it calls `handleGitBinaryInstallation` to manage its lifecycle.